People often ask questions about Kevin and his career – here are the ones he often hears, and his answers.

 Did you always want to be an artist?

 I have always built things, but art was not a career goal for me.
 It really grew out of people’s appreciation of what I was bringing out of my head and into reality.
 I started making a privacy screen for my own house, and people liked it and asked me to make things for them.
 Suddenly, I had a part-time business.
 In 2006, I became a full-time artist.
+You can learn more about my journey from this ABC TV 20/20 show that featured my transition to becoming an artist.

 What did you do before you became an artist?